mrthomware/MakerSpace/MakerSpace/4.0_Develop_a_Business_Plan/Guidance for Creating a Business Plan/Research and Analysis.md

 ## Key Industry Trends

 The report analyzes key industry trends, competitive threats and opportunities, market size, and product and service trends.
 [Source](https://www.ibisworld.com/default.aspx)
+# Key Industry Trends for Maker Spaces

+Based on the information from [IBISWorld](https://www.ibisworld.com/default.aspx), here are some key industry trends relevant to Maker Spaces:

+1. **Growth in Makerspace Design Services**: The Makerspace Design Services industry in Canada is growing, indicating a positive outlook for the future.
+The industry involves designing makerspaces in homes, schools, workplaces, and other businesses.

+2. **Fastest Growing Industries**: Among the fastest-growing industries are "3D Printing & Rapid Prototyping Services" and "3D Printer Manufacturing".
+This suggests a rising interest in 3D printing, which could be a key area of focus for Maker Spaces.

+3. **Emerging Trends**: The report also tracks emerging trends in real time.
+Staying updated with these trends can help Maker Spaces adapt to changes and meet the evolving needs of their members.

+For more detailed insights and trends, consider accessing the full reports on the [IBISWorld website](https://www.ibisworld.com/default.aspx).

 ## Industry Forecast